-‘Keeping Up With the Kardashians’: Then & Now
+Keeping Up with the Kardashians Ends Tonight: See the Kardashian-Jenner Family Then & Now

 Known as: The youngest Kardashian sister, co-owner of DASH

-Known as: Founder of Good American denim and the ultimate revenge bod goal-setter with a talent for providing epic comebacks.
-Currently dating NBA star Tristan Thompson.
+Known as: Founder of Good American clothing line, the ultimate revenge bod goal-setter with a talent for providing epic comebacks.
+Mom to adorable daughter True with Tristan Thompson.

 Then: 20